Getting them published is my next enormous step. Is there a challenge for publishing?

 My muses are always outside in their realm, cheering.

 OOPS, well, there are the predators, the CROWS, who come in to eat and destroy the home of the JAYS, who eat and kill the smaller birds.
 Then the squirrels do their damage to my miniature MUSES.
 And, hovering overhead can be an owl or hawk.
 I do hear this disturbance and horror.
-I am amazed the smaller birds survive.
+I am amazed the smaller birds, my muses, survive.

-One smallest of a wee bird pecks on my window, I'm not sure what this symbolizes.
+Then one smallest of a wee bird pecks on my window, I'm not sure what this symbolizes.
 The pecking happens when I'm busily typing.
 A camellia grows close to the window.
-The wee bird hops from branch to branch, pecking as the bird does on the flowers staying elusive from my camera.
+The wee bird hops from branch to branch, pecking as a bird does on the leaves hunting for bugs.

 April 2, 2020